Alumni Engagement: Many Ways to Stay Connected

 One way to keep those relationships strong and growing is by remaining engaged with Olin.
 From renowned speakers to local alumni group gatherings to annual reunions and celebrations—you have many ways to stay connected.

-Social: Visit with old friends, classmates and new acquaintances at happy hours, luncheons, dinners, gold outings, sporting events and more.
+Visit with old friends, classmates and new acquaintances at happy hours, luncheons, dinners, golf outings, sporting events and more.
 WashU University Advancement holds events all year long for alumni, parents and friends—not only in St. Louis, but across the country and around the world.
 There’s sure to be one in your neck of the woods soon.
 See the University Advancement calendar for regional events.

 Engage with Olin students